-Few things shake up your world more than bringing home your first baby.
+Few things change your world more than bringing home your first baby.
 With so much to learn, not to mention a huge new 24/7 responsibility, it’s good to know Olympic Medical Center’s New Family Services department can ease the transition to parenthood.

 NOTE: Olympic Medical Center is taking extra steps to protect our patients, staff, visitors and the community.
 To help prevent the spread of COVID-19, childbirth education classes are offered remotely until further notice.
 Please call (360) 417-7652 for more information.

-New Family Services offers childbirth education classes (eight sessions total) covering topics to help parents navigate the birthing experience, their stay at Olympic Medical Center, and the first days and weeks with a new baby.
+New Family Services offers remote childbirth education classes (six sessions total) covering topics to help parents navigate the birthing experience, their stay at Olympic Medical Center, and the first days and weeks with a new baby.